A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Convergence Analysis

-Since Proposition~\ref{prop:large_alpha} is true for all the values of $\mu$ satisfying $\frac{\mu}{L} \geqslant \frac{8}{n}$, we can choose $\mu = \frac{8L}{n}$, and thus a step size as large as $\alpha_k = \frac{1}{16L}$, and still get the same convergence rate.
-Note that we have observed in practice that the IAG method with a step size of $\alpha_k = \frac{1}{2n\mu}$ and the FG method with a step size of $\frac{1}{2\mu}$ may diverge, even under these assumptions.
+Even though $n$ appears in the convergence rate, if we perform $n$ iterations of SAG (i.e., one effective pass through the data), the error is multiplied by $(1 - 1/8n)^n \leq \exp(-1/8)$, which is independent of $n$.
+Thus, each pass through the data reduces the excess cost by a constant multiplicative factor that is independent of the problem, as long as $n \geqslant 8L/\mu$.
+Further, while the step size in Proposition 2 depends on $\mu$ and $n$, we can obtain the same convergence rate by using a step size as large as $\alpha_k = \frac{1}{16L}$.
+This is because the proposition is true for all values of $\mu$ satisfying $\frac{\mu}{L}\geqslant \frac{8}{n}$, so we can choose the smallest possible value of $\mu = \frac{8L}{n}$.
+We have observed in practice that the IAG method with a step size of $\alpha_k = \frac{1}{2n\mu}$ may diverge, even under these assumptions.
 Thus, for certain problems the SAG iterations can tolerate a much larger step size, which leads to increased robustness to the selection of the step size.
 Further, as our analysis and experiments indicate, the ability to use a large step size leads to improved performance of the SAG iterations.

 While we have stated Proposition 1 in terms of the iterates and Proposition 2 in terms of the function values, the rates obtained on iterates and function values are equivalent because, by the Lipschitz and strong-convexity assumptions, we have $\frac{\mu}{2}\norm{x^k-x^\ast}^2 \leqslant g(x^k) - g(x^\ast) \leqslant \frac{L}{2}\norm{x^k-x^\ast}^2$.